ttqureshi/3-stage-pipelined-32-bit-Processor-RISC-V-ISA-/README.md

 ### STRUCTURAL HAZARDS

-There is no structural hazard both in case of 3-stage and 5-stage pipeline as instruction memory and data memory are separate memories.
+There are no structural hazards in case of both 3-stage and 5-stage pipeline as instruction memory and data memory are separate memories.

 ### DATA HAZARDS